SchoolyB/SchoolyB/README.md

 - 👋 Hi, I’m @SchoolyB
 - 👀 I’m interested in ...
 Learning the ins and outs of front-end develpment
 - 🌱 I’m currently learning ...
-HTML5 and CSS
+Javascript
 - 📫 How to reach me ...
 I can be reached vie Twitter @MarshallBCodes or via email: MarshallBCodes@gmail.com

 <!---